 Telecommunication in New ZealandThe development of telecommunications in New Zealand is roughly equivalent to the United States.
-Under the country code +64, there were a total of 8.16 million connections in 2019.
-Among them were 6.40 million million mobile phones, which corresponds to an average of 1.3 per person.
-In the EU, this figure is 1.2 mobile phones per person.
+Under the country code +64, there were a total of 6.50 million connections in 2021.
+Among them were 5.85 million mobile phones, which corresponds to an average of 1.1 per person.
+In the US, this figure is 1.1 mobile phones per person.

-, i.e. on tablets and smartphones, New Zealand comes 14th with a download speed of 76.37 Mbit/second.
-The upload speed of around 17 Mbit was enough for 24th place.
+In mobile internet, i.e., on tablets and smartphones, New Zealand comes 39th with a download speed of 52.23 Mbit/second.
+The upload speed of around 9 Mbit was only enough for 101st place.

-The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
-Values above 100% mean that, on average, every inhabitant has more than one connection.
+The following diagrams show the development of the various telephone and internet connections as a percentage of the country's population.
+Values above 100 percent mean that, on average, every inhabitant has more than one connection.

 Access to the internet in New Zealand from 1990 - 2021

 Broadband internet in New Zealand 2000 - 2021The expansion of broadband internet in New Zealand is roughly on a par with the USA.
 Around 96 percent of all residents have access to the internet.
 Around 35 percent have their own fast internet connection, which is at least faster than the former ISDN (more than 256 kbit/s).
 All fixed connections via DSL, cable or satellite were counted here, but not those connected to the internet via mobile communications.